jestjs/jest/docs/GlobalAPI.md

 The first argument is the test name; the second argument is a function that contains the expectations to test.

-To test an asynchronous function, just return a promise from `test`.
-When running tests, Jest will wait for the promise to resolve before letting the test complete.
+If a promise is returned from `test`, Jest will wait for the promise to resolve before letting the test complete.

 For example, let's say `fetchBeverageList()` returns a promise that is supposed to resolve to a list that has `lemon` in it.
 You can test this with: